-PAD refers to the donation of blood by a patient for his/her own future use; generally this is for a scheduled elective surgery.
-The top three procedures associated with a request for a PAD are total hip replacement, total knee replacement and hysterectomy.
+This chapter focuses on preoperative autologous donation (PAD).
+PAD refers to the donation of blood by a patient for their own future use; generally, this is for a scheduled elective surgery.
+The top three procedures associated with a request for a PAD are total hip replacement, total knee replacement and hysterectomy.1

 Benefits and risks of PAD

-The majority (80%) of the autologous collections are not transfused to the patient.3 The appropriateness of transfused autologous units has not been studied in Canada.
-Units collected as PAD cannot be moved to the allogeneic inventory as PAD donors/patients do not necessarily meet the criteria for allogeneic donation.
+In terms of risk to the system, the majority (80%) of autologous collections are not transfused to the patient and must be discarded.1 Indeed, blood components collected as PAD cannot be moved to the allogeneic inventory as they do not necessarily meet the selection criteria for allogeneic donation.

 Declining use of PAD